Pana/wga/README.md

 =========

-wga.js is a small JS function which can wrap a generator or async function for use as request handlers and middlewares in Express. wga.js enable Express use generator or async function to realize async operate
+wga.js is a small JS function which can wrap a generator or async function to use as request handlers and middlewares in Express. wga.js brought modern async write style to Express

 Installing